 Staying home and socially isolating, along with the fears of the virus itself, have taken a heavy toll on our mental health.
 Anxiety and depression are on the rise as people struggle to cope with uncertainty and isolation.
 Not surprisingly, the global pandemic has increased the demand for mental health services that are easily accessible in this socially distanced world.

 Happify is intended for the motivated individual interested in a self-guided experience.
 The app consists of exercises and games grounded in positive psychology and mindfulness that are intended to improve positive emotions and outlook.
 Users can complete an initial questionnaire to allow the app to suggest tracks aimed at anxiety-based needs such as reducing worry, improving relationships, increasing fitness, or coping with chronic pain.
-This app is free with paid upgrades and is available for both iPhone and Android.
+This app is free with paid upgrades and is available for both Android and iOS.

 Grounded in CBT, Mindshift is an app that is designed primarily for adolescents and young adults who want to learn basic skills to manage their anxiety.
 The app addresses various types of anxiety including generalized anxiety disorder, social anxiety, specific phobias, and panic attacks.
 It can also be helpful for worry, performance anxiety, and test anxiety.
 Mindshift offers a number of coping strategies and tools, such as breathing exercises, imagery, and mindfulness practices.
 It also includes “quick tips” for added support.
 Strategies are offered in both text and audio form.
 Mindset is not a tracker and the many choices may be overwhelming to some.
-This app is free and is available for iPhone and Android.
+This app is free and is available for Android and iOS.

 When it comes to apps to help with anxiety, there are many choices.
 Whether you prefer something highly interactive or just want some basic techniques, our list of the apps is a good starting point in your search.
 The important thing is that you take action in addressing your anxiety.